DukeAIPI/twitter-topic-modeling/README.md

 ## About

-This project pulls in real-time data from the Twitter API and uses a sentence transformer model, UMAP (non-linear dimension reduction algorithm) , density-based clustering, and class-based TF-IDF to cluster tweets on a specific topic into relevant subtopics for enhanced and actionable insight.
+This project pulls in real-time data from the Twitter API and uses a sentence transformer model, UMAP (non-linear dimension reduction algorithm) , density-based clustering, and class-based TF-IDF (all packaged together in BERTopic python library) to cluster tweets on a specific topic into relevant subtopics for enhanced and actionable insight.

 ## How it works